Online vs Professional IQ Tests: Which Should You Take?

 - You're curious about your general cognitive ability

-- You want to practice for a professional or Mensa test
+- You want to practice matrix-style pattern reasoning

 - You're interested in cognitive self-improvement